 This New Cruise Line Is Making Waves

 Coming out of a yearlong pause in cruising, many players in the industry are re-thinking the cruise experience.
 That includes a newcomer to the cruise space with a reputation for innovation across air (airlines), land (hotels) and now, sea.
-Richard Branson’s Virgin Voyages officially launched in Miami earlier this month (Oct.
-6) after an 18-month pandemic delay.
+Richard Branson’s Virgin Voyages officially launched in Miami earlier late last year after an 18-month pandemic delay.
 Here’s a taste of what cruisers can expect onboard Scarlet Lady.

 Edgy, eclectic and energetic

 Replace the traditional formality of cruising with a cheeky, fun, “young-at-heart” vibe, executed through edgier entertainment like late-night immersive dance shows, festival-like concert lineups and private beach clubs with high-energy DJ sets.

 Buffet dining and dining rooms with pre-set menus are also a thing of the past here.
 There are 20+ eateries to choose from on board, including a Korean BBQ spot, a 24-hour diner, an international food market and a noodle bar.
 Foodies can find comfort that the menus are backed by Michelin-star chefs and top mixologists such as Bar Lab.

 The adults-only line (cruisers must be 18+) is void of massive water parks and kids’ clubs.
 Instead, you'll find an onboard tattoo and piercing shop (the first at sea) called Squid Ink and a “Shake for Champagne” app that delivers Champagne to you anywhere on board, with a single “shake”.
 Basic drinks, tips and Wi-Fi are already included, and all dining options are included in the cruise fare, a disruptive move that decreases the number of add-ons cruisers see on their final bill.